PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

         ```
         Should return 'TestModule' from 'PSGallery' and 'NuGetGallery'.

-    * When the package is in the first repository, but not the second:
+    * When the package exists in the first repository (PSGallery), but not the second (NuGetGallery):
         ```
         Name        Version Prerelease Repository
         ----        ------- ---------- ----------
         TestModule  1.0.0.0            PSGallery

+        Find-PSResource: Package with name 'TestModule' could not be found in repository 'NuGetGallery'.
         ```
         Should return 'TestModule' from 'PSGallery'.
-        Find-PSResource: Package with name 'TestModule' could not be found in repository 'NuGetGallery'.

-    * When the package is the second repository, but not the first:
+    * When the package exists the second repository (NuGetGallery), but not the first (PSGallery):
         ```
         Name        Version Prerelease Repository
         ----        ------- ---------- ----------
         TestModule  1.0.0.0            NuGetGallery

+        Find-PSResource: Package with name 'TestModule' could not be found in repository 'PSGallery'.
         ```
         Should return 'TestModule' from 'NuGetGallery'.
-        Find-PSResource: Package with name 'TestModule' could not be found in repository 'PSGallery'.

     * When the package is in neither repository:
         ```